t: 0116 241 8331 e: firstname.lastname@example.org

 *These statistics were last updated in September 2018.

 APT prides itself on the feedback we receive about our courses.
-Below are just some of the great comments the 'Course 1: Key Knowledge and Skills for Everyday Interactions' course has received.
+Below are just some of the great comments the 'Course 1: CBT for Psychosis - Key Knowledge and Skills for Everyday Interactions' course has received.

 "Without doubt the most relevant and useful course that I have taken in my career so far.
 My only regret is that I wish I'd done it years ago!
 Looking forward to taking module 2.
 This course should probably be mandatory for anyone working in adult mental health."